 Using the detritus of daily life, Rachel Perry produces installations, sculptures, photographs, works on paper, performances, and videos in which she explores how identity is both shaped and subsumed by contemporary consumer culture.
 Misdirected phone messages, spam mailings, receipts, and medical records are among the materials she collects—often in vast quantities—and crafts into her meticulously composed works of art.
 In her Lost in My Life series for example, she photographs herself almost entirely camouflaged by consumer byproducts such as takeout containers and fruit stickers.
 Simultaneously personal and universal, Perry’s works map her own life and reveal patterns in ours.
 She says, “What I am doing here is trying to comment on the daily life of one small life on this planet as it may relate to art and that is all.”

-Born in 1962 in Tokyo, Rachel Perry has been in group shows at the Kunstmuseum in Bonn, The Drawing Center in New York, the Institute of Contemporary Art in Boston, and the Beatriz Esguerra Gallery in Bogota, Columbia.
-Her solo shows include Lost in My Life at the Yancey Richardson Gallery in New York, Same Difference at the Barbara Krakow Gallery in Boston, and her first solo museum show Rachel Perry Welty 24/7 at the DeCordova Sculpture Park and Museum in Lincoln, Massachusetts, which traveled to the Zimmerli Art Museum at Rutgers in New Jersey.
-In her second residency at the MacDowell Colony in 2011, Perry received the Catherine Boettcher Fellowship, and is a two-time winner of the Massachusetts Cultural Council Award for Excellence in Drawing and Sculpture.
+Born in 1962 in Tokyo, Rachel Perry has been in group shows at the Kunstmuseum in Bonn, The Drawing Center in New York, the Institute of Contemporary Art in Boston, and the Beatriz Esguerra Gallery in Bogota, Colombia.
+Her solo shows include Lost in My Life at the Yancey Richardson Gallery in New York, Same Difference at the Barbara Krakow Gallery in Boston, and her first solo museum show 24/7 at the DeCordova Sculpture Park and Museum in Lincoln, Massachusetts, which traveled to the Zimmerli Art Museum at Rutgers in New Jersey.
+In her second residency at the MacDowell Colony in 2011, Perry received the Catherine Boettcher Fellowship, and is a three-time winner of the Massachusetts Cultural Council Award for Excellence in Drawing and Sculpture.

 Perry's work is in museums and private collections, and has been reviewed in publications including Art in America, The New Yorker, The New York Times, The Chicago Tribune, The Huffington Post, Art on Paper, Harvard Business Review, and Sculpture Magazine.
 Her four-page pictorial essay was published in Vogue in December 2011.